yl2811-cmd/Showheel/wwwroot/story-engl.md

 "Our birthday"**.

-Daytime is like a normal holiday—no work, markets are open, and children are on holiday.
+Daytime is like a normal holiday—no work, the market is open, and children are on holiday.
 Every household makes a special food—**"Sparkling Cakes"**, round baked cakes made with red dye (iron oxide red clay is a natural food coloring) and golden jam, representing the color of a supernova explosion.

 As evening falls, everyone goes out to look at the sky.
 Sky Fire's Remnant is so large and bright in the sky that you can't help but look at it—a purple and rose-colored river of light stretches from the horizon to the zenith, Archeon's eternal canopy.
 On this night, people deliberately turn off the lights near them (not the whole city turns off its lights, but spontaneously—letting the light from the nebula become the main light source).